 It may be hard to decide whether to have a mastectomy or a lumpectomy (also called breast conserving surgery).
-First, talk to your surgeon to see if you can have a lumpectomy plus radiation therapy, or if you need a mastectomy.
+First, talk to your surgeon to see if you have a choice between lumpectomy plus radiation therapy and mastectomy.
 If both are options, weigh the risks and benefits of each surgery and choose the one that is right for you.

 Neoadjuvant therapy and surgery options

-Even if you cannot have a lumpectomy upfront, your oncologist may discuss neoadjuvant (preoperative) therapy with you.
-For some women, neoadjuvant therapy may shrink the tumor enough so a lumpectomy becomes an option instead of a mastectomy.
+In select cases, neoadjuvant (preoperative) therapy can change a woman’s surgical options.
+Neoadjuvant therapy may shrink a tumor enough so that a lumpectomy becomes an option instead of a mastectomy.

 Learn more about neoadjuvant therapy.

 Survival and recurrence with mastectomy versus lumpectomy plus radiation therapy